-The short programme includes two exciting days of lectures, interactive discussions, case studies and networking formats.
-Participants will learn from international academics with years of practical experience.
-They will apply management tools, reflect on real-life case studies and profit from discussions with a long-term CEO who reports about his/her insights.
-Last but not least, participants will share their own experiences with peers from other organisations and sectors for new inspirations.
+This short programme includes two exciting days of lectures, interactive discussions, case studies and networking.
+The course is taught by international academics with years of practical experience and includes discussions with a long-term CEO who will report on his/her insights.
+Participants will also have the opportunity to share their own experiences with peers from other organisations and sectors.

-After the course, participants can contact BI’s Centre for Corporate Communication to discuss further opportunities and next steps for improving communication in the own organisation, e.g. through a communication audit, by benchmarking the excellence of the communication function or specific activities against the state of the art, or through company-specific workshops about other topics.
+After the course, participants are encouraged to contact BI’s Centre for Corporate Communication to discuss further opportunities and the next steps for improving the communication in their own organisation, e.g. through communication audits or company-specific workshops.

-- about top management’s personal responsibilities as premier communicator and guardian of the organisation’s reputation
+- Why leaders have a personal responsibility as the premier communicator and guardian of their organisation’s reputation

-- about the pros and cons of building a personal brand and of communicating actively on social media and other platforms
+- Learn more about the pros and cons of building a personal brand and of communicating actively on social media and other platforms

 WHO SHOULD ATTEND?

-- General managers in companies, non-profits and governmental organisations (executive board members, owners, assistants to board members)
+- General managers in companies, non-profits or governmental organisations (executive board members, owners, assistants to board members)

-- Leaders of departments frequently collaborating with communication departments and agencies, e.g. marketing, human resources, research & development, law
+- Leaders of any department frequently collaborating with communication departments and/or agencies, e.g. marketing, HR, research & development or law

-- Management consultants working in the fields of strategy, change and restructuring
+- Management consultants working in the fields of communication, strategy, change and restructuring

 I would like to enroll in this class